Cardinal praises prominent Cuban dissident at funeral

 European diplomats said that while Modig had returned to Havana and was free to fly home, Carromero, who was driving the vehicle, remained in Granma as of Monday night, and faced possible charges for reckless driving and involuntary manslaughter.

-The diplomats, who asked not to be identified, said it appeared the vehicle, traveling at well above the speed limit, hit a large pot hole, veered off the road and hit a tree.
+The diplomats, who asked not to be identified, said it appeared the vehicle, travelling at well above the speed limit, hit a large pot hole, veered off the road and hit a tree.

 The diplomats said that so far there was no evidence to back up the allegations by Paya's daughter.